BIGJRA/BIGJRA.github.io/rejuv.md

 *Reaper Cloth* $2100

-On 7F, show the lady at the bottom your Gible and she’ll give you the *Dark Core.*
+On 7F, show the lady at the bottom your Gible and she'll give you the *Dark Core.*

 Exit the department store and fly over to Kristiline Town.
 Head up to